Michael Porter Jr.: Professional career

-Denver Nuggets (2018–present)
+Denver Nuggets (2018–2025)

-On June 21, 2018, Porter was selected with the 14th overall pick by the Denver Nuggets.
+Porter was selected with the 14th overall pick by the Denver Nuggets in the 2018 NBA draft.
 He fell from a possible first overall pick to the 14th pick with the Nuggets due to reports regarding his health.
 The Nuggets also discussed the possibility of having him sit out for his entire first season in the NBA in relation to his back problems.
 On July 3, 2018, Porter signed a multi-year contract with the Nuggets.
-On July 19, 2018, the Nuggets announced that Porter had undergone a second back surgery.
+On July 19, 2018, the Nuggets announced that Porter had undergone a second back surgery and subsequently missed the entire season.

-On October 31, 2019, Porter made his debut in NBA, coming off the bench with fifteen points, four rebounds and an assist in a 107–122 loss to the New Orleans Pelicans.
-On December 29, Porter made his first career start in the NBA, finishing with 19 points, along with six rebounds and an assist in 26 minutes in a 120–115 win over the Sacramento Kings.
+On October 31, 2019, Porter made his debut in the NBA, coming off the bench with fifteen points, four rebounds, and an assist in a 107–122 loss to the New Orleans Pelicans.
+On December 29, he made his first career start in the NBA, finishing with 19 points, along with six rebounds and an assist in 26 minutes in a 120–115 win over the Sacramento Kings.
 He set a new career high with 25 points in 23 minutes just four days later in a win against the Indiana Pacers.
 On August 4, 2020, returning from the suspension of the season due to the COVID-19 pandemic, Porter Jr. led the Nuggets to their first victory in the Orlando bubble, scoring a then career-high 37 points in route to a 121–113 overtime win over Oklahoma City Thunder.

 On April 24, 2021, Porter scored a career-high 39 points in a 129–116 win over the Houston Rockets.